-It’s Afropunk Fest weekend in Brooklyn and a few of us at AIAC will be partaking in the madness.
-Resident DJ Chief Boima will be hosting the After Dark Africa Latina party tonight at Brooklyn Taphouse from 10pm til late.
+It’s weekend of the Afropunk Festival in Brooklyn, New York, and a few of us at Africa Is a Country who are based here, will be partaking in the madness.
 If you can’t make it to Afropunk this year don’t worry we’ve got a very solid collection of videos to generate an instant music festival wherever you happen to be getting down.

 Ghanaian singer Sala gives us a club ready track with “Today Na Today“.
 And if you need any ideas, the well shot video, filmed at a garage, will show you how to move:

-And finally, for Sathima Bea Benjamin, the legendary Cape Town jazz singer who went home to the ancestors this week, we have her epic masterpiece “Africa”.
+And finally, from Sathima Bea Benjamin, the legendary Cape Town jazz singer who went home to the ancestors this week (see Sean Jacobs’ review of her autobiography for some background on her politics and musical career), we have her epic masterpiece “Africa.”
 This song comes from her Songbird LP that was rereleased by Matsuli music just last month.
 Ms. Benjamin gave a few rare performances at the Mahogany Room and Tagore’s in Cape Town for the occasion.
-Download an audio recording from the Tagore’s show here, her swansong in this world.
+Download an audio recording from the Tagore’s show here, Sathima swansong in this world.